-The Graduate School requests that you apply online.
 You can access the application from the UMD webpage. http://www.gradschool.umd.edu/application.
-We require a resume, personal statement, GRE scores, transcript(s), and three letters of recommendation.
-Typically statement of goals/experiences is about 3-4 double-spaced pages for a Master's applicant.
+We require a resume, personal statement, transcript(s), and three letters of recommendation.
+GRE scores are optional.
+Typically statement of goals/experiences are about 4-5 pages for a doctoral applicant and 3.5-5 pages for a masters applicant.
 Additional information about graduate admissions can be found here: http://www.education.umd.edu/studentinfo/graduate_info/Admissions.html

 When will I find out whether or not I have been accepted?

 We usually notify applicants about admission decisions in February.

 Didn’t you used to be called CSP?
 Where do you exist in HESI/CHSE?